The RTLB service

 The national RTLB service works together with teachers and schools to support the achievement of students in Years 1-10 who have learning and/or behaviour difficulties.
 Support may go beyond the individual student and also benefit the teacher, whole class, groups of students and/or the whole school.
 RTLB have a particular focus on supporting Māori students, Pasifika students and children and young people moving into State care.

 There are 40 RTLB clusters nationally, from the Far North to Southland.
 Each cluster has a lead school, lead school principal and a cluster manager.
 Each cluster also has a team of RTLB, specialist itinerant kaiako/teachers.

 RTLB Lead Kura/School and host school

-To help ensure a cohesive and consistent approach, each of the 40 clusters has a lead kura/school.
+To help ensure a cohesive and consistent approach to service provision, each of the 40 clusters has a lead kura/school.
 A lead kura/school is the fund holder and its Board of Trustees (BoT) is the sole employer for cluster managers, practice leaders, and RTLB in a cluster.